dcm4che/dcm4chee-arc-hl7cs/source/oru/outbound.rst

     temporarily the `HL7v2 Hierarchic Designator Macro Attributes <http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_10.14.html#table_10-17>`_ of `Issuer Of Accession Number Sequence` have been encoded as per `Example 3: ISO OID encoded in an ST subcomponent <http://hl7.eu/refactored/dtST.html>`_

+.. [#Note9] Route of Admissions (0038, 0016) DICOM attribute, if present, shall be mapped to PV1:2.
+If this DICOM attribute is absent, default "U" (denoting Patient Class as Unknown) shall be used.